ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 If your program needs to store a few things -- numbers, payroll records, or job descriptions for example -- the simplest and most effective approach might be to put them in a list.
-Only when you have to organize and search through a large number of things do more sophisticated data structures like
+Only when you have to organise and search through a large number of things do more sophisticated data structures like
 [search trees](#search-tree){.term} become
 necessary.
 Many applications don't require any form of search, and they